 Nature of Estimates Required - Goodwill.
 Goodwill is not amortized, but is subject to periodic assessments of impairment.
 We test goodwill for impairment annually during the fourth quarter, or when events occur or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying value.
 Impairment of goodwill is evaluated using a two step process.
 The first step involves comparison of the fair value of a reporting unit with its carrying value.
 If the carrying value of the reporting unit exceeds its fair value, the second step of the process involves comparison of the implied fair value of goodwill (based on a purchase price allocation methodology) with its carrying value.
-If the carrying value of the reporting unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess.
+If the carrying unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess.
 Restoration of a previously-recognized goodwill impairment loss is not allowed.

 Nature of Estimates Required - Long-Lived Assets.
 Long-lived asset groups are tested for recoverability when changes in circumstances indicate the carrying value may not be recoverable.
 Events that trigger a test for recoverability include material adverse changes in projected revenues and expenses, significant underperformance relative to historical and projected future operating results, and significant negative industry or economic trends.
 When a triggering event occurs, a test for recoverability is performed, comparing projected undiscounted future cash flows to the carrying value of the asset group.
 If the test for recoverability identifies a possible impairment, the asset group's fair value is measured relying primarily on a discounted cash flow methodology.
-An impairment charge is recognized for the amount by which the carrying value of the asset group exceeds its estimated fair value.
-A test for recoverability also is performed when management has committed to a plan to sell or otherwise dispose of an asset group and the plan is expected to be completed within a year.
+An impairment charge is recognized for the amount by which the carrying value of the asset group and the plan is expected to be completed within a year.
 When an impairment loss is recognized for assets to be held and used, the adjusted carrying amount of those assets is depreciated over its remaining useful life.
 Restoration of a previously-recognized long-lived asset impairment loss is not allowed.

 Assumptions and Approach Used.
 We measure the fair value of a reporting unit or asset group based on market prices (i.e., the amount for which the asset could be sold to a third party), when available.
 When market prices are not available, we estimate the fair value of the reporting unit or asset group using the income approach and/or the market approach.
 The income approach uses cash flow projections.
-Inherent in our development of cash flow projections are assumptions and estimates derived from a review of our operating results, approved business plans, expected growth rates, and cost of capital, similar to those a market participant would use to assess fair value.
+Inherent in our development of cash flow projections and estimates derived from a review of our operating results, approved business plans, expected growth rates, and cost of capital, similar to those a market participant would use to assess fair value.
 We also make certain assumptions about future economic conditions and other data.
 Many of the factors used in assessing fair value are outside the control of management, and these assumptions and estimates may change in future periods.